robottaway/k8s-aws-terraform-ansible/README.md

 We have multiple playbooks that will need to be run to finish setting up your cluster.

 ### Install and set up Kubernetes cluster

 Install Kubernetes components and *etcd* cluster.
 ```
 $ ansible-playbook infra.yaml
 ```

+NOTE: If Terraform complains about finding cfssl(json) you probably are using ~ rather than $HOME when defining locations in $PATH.
+Either use $HOME or use the full path to the location containing cfssl(json).

 ### Configure Kubernetes CLI on Laptop